 Figure 3 shows one incorrect (near-right, A) and three correct approaches for interfacing a flat-bottomed, off-axis load with a piezoelectric stack.
 Approaches A and B are similar to the incorrect and correct approaches, respectively, shown in the image at left.
-Correct approach C shows a conical end cup, such as the surface is affixed to the mating surface of the load, and the concave surface fits over the hemispherical dome of the end plate.
+Correct approach C shows a conical end cup, such as the PKFCUP, acting as an interface.
+The flat surface is affixed to the mating surface of the load, and the concave surface fits over the hemispherical dome of the end plate.
 In the case of correct approach D, a flexure mount acts as an interface between the off-axis flat mounting surface of the load and the flat mounting plate of the actuator.
-The flexure mount ensures that the load is both uniformly distributed over the surface plate of the actuator and that the loading force is directed
+The flexure mount ensures that the load is both uniformly distributed over the surface plate of the actuator and that the loading force is directed along the translational axis of the actuator.